- Campus Address: Lindsay 21

 Meghan joined the Academic Services team in September 2009 as a graduate intern specializing in academic support services.
 She worked very closely with the Peer Tutoring program, the Strategies for Academic Success seminar, and did one-on-one advising with students.
 She accepted a position as a full-time advisor in September 2010.
 Meghan enjoys working with each student to find a unique balance and combination of challenge, support, and motivation they need in order to succeed, develop, and flourish throughout their college career.

-Outside of work Meghan enjoys reading, swimming, live music, watching movies, practicing yoga, spending time with her family, and going out with friends.
+Outside of work Meghan enjoys reading, swimming, live music, watching movies, dancing, singing, and spending time with her family and friends.

 - Campus Address: Lindsay 21